danx123/macan-explorer/README.md

 ### 🗂️ Navigation
 - **Multi-tab browsing** — open as many directory tabs as needed; tabs are movable and closable
-- **"+" tab button** — embedded directly in the tab bar, always adjacent to the last open tab; click to open a new tab instantly
+- **"+" tab button** — embedded directly in the tab bar, always adjacent to the last open tab
 - **Tab context menu** — right-click any tab to close it or open its path in a new independent window
 - **Breadcrumb navigation bar** — click any path segment to jump directly to that directory
 - **Full history stack** — Back (`Alt+←`), Forward (`Alt+→`), Up (`Alt+↑`) with keyboard shortcuts